mcastorina/mcastorina.github.io/_knowledge/golang.md

 values with the channel operator, `<-`."
 It is basically a buffer to send and receive data.
 Sending will block when the buffer is full, and receiving will block when the buffer is empty.
-By default, a channel has only one slot, but you can change the length on initialization.
+By default, a channel is unbuffered, but you can change the size on initialization.

 ```go
 package main